-Ratatouille is not just for high summer.
-In fact, I almost prefer it as the weather starts to turn a little more blustery, as the flavours bring warmer day memories flooding right back.
-It is also a great Sunday ‘cook-up’ dish to prepare in advance for the week (or indeed, if you’re cooking ahead for a crowd), as it always tastes better a day or two after it is made.
+Ratatouille is a great Sunday (or any other day!) ‘cook-up’ dish to prepare in advance for the week, as it always tastes better a day or two after it is made.

 To make this into a complete meal, I might crumble over some organic feta and a sprinkle of dried oregano, or enjoy it alongside some simply grilled fish or chicken.
-It’s also delicious tossed through salad leaves, no dressing needed – just use the olive oily juices!
-My ingredients list here is just a guide, so if you have more of one thing and less of another, do play around, adding a little chili if you love heat or more fresh green herbs, for example.
+It’s also delicious mixed with herby salad leaves and some butter beans (for a quick lunch or vegan alternative).
+My ingredients list here is just a guide, so if you have more of one thing and less of another, do play around, adding a little chilli if you love heat or more fresh green herbs, for example.

 - 2-3 tablespoons olive oil